OGOSecurity/terraform-provider-ogo/docs/resources/shield_site.md

 subcategory: ""
 description: |-
   Resource site can be used to create, update or delete site configuration in Ogo Dashboard.
-  !> This resource allowed to manage all site settings.
+  This resource allowed to manage all site settings. cluster and tlsoptions data source can be used to retrieve UID needed in site resource configuration.
 ---

 # ogo_shield_site (Resource)

 Resource *site* can be used to create, update or delete site configuration in Ogo Dashboard.

-!> This resource allowed to manage all site settings.
+This resource allowed to manage all site settings.

+`cluster` and `tlsoptions` data source can be used to retrieve UID needed in `site` resource configuration.

 ## Example Usage